Lab 6: Visualizing categorical data with D3

 aria-label="Search projects" placeholder="🔍 Search projects…" />

-As usual, you can print out the variable in your HTML via {query} to make sure the binding works as expected.
+You can print out the variable in your HTML via {query} to make sure the binding works as expected.

 Step 4.2: Basic search functionality